chubbyphp-legacy/chubbyphp-service-provider/doc/DoctrineMongoDbServiceProvider.md

-# DoctrineMongoDbServiceProvider
+# DoctrineMongoServiceProvider

-The *DoctrineMongoDbServiceProvider* provides integration with the [Doctrine MongoDb][1] for easy database access
+The *DoctrineMongoServiceProvider* provides integration with the [Doctrine MongoDb][1] for easy database access
 (Doctrine ODM integration is **not** supplied).